-On July 29, 2019, the Company entered into a \$30,000,000 purchase agreement (the "Purchase Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park"), pursuant to which the Company may sell and issue to Lincoln Park, and Lincoln Park is obligated to purchase, up to \$30,000,000 in value of its shares of common stock from time to time over a 36-month period starting from the effective date of the respective registration statement.
+On July 29, 2019, we entered into a \$30.0 million purchase agreement (the "Purchase Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park"), pursuant to which we were able to sell and issue to Lincoln Park, and Lincoln Park was obligated to purchase, up to \$30.0 million in value of its shares of common stock from time to time over a 36-month period starting from the effective date of the respective registration statement.
+On April 7, 2020, the Company terminated the Purchase Agreement, effective April 8, 2020.